 Bald Eagles Are Monogamous and Mate for Life

-Bald eagles are monogamous and typically mate for life.
-They share one nest, defend it from intruders, and jointly care for their eggs and young, showcasing strong family bonds.
+Bald eagles are monogamous and generally mate for life.
+They share a single nest, fiercely defend it from intruders, and work together to care for their eggs and young, building strong and lasting family bonds.
+This lifelong partnership strengthens their success as hunters and parents.

 Female Bald Eagles Are Larger Than Males

-Female bald eagles are generally larger than males, often weighing more.
-This size difference helps females lay and incubate eggs, and store fat reserves for times when food is scarce.
+Female bald eagles are typically larger than males, often weighing more.
+This size difference helps females to better lay and incubate eggs and store essential fat reserves to survive harsh weather or times when food is scarce, giving them a greater advantage in nurturing their young.

 Baby Eagles Are Called Eaglets or Fledglings

-Baby eagles, known as eaglets or fledglings, stay in the nest for about 8 weeks until they grow feathers and can fly.
-Their first flight, called “fledge,” marks a significant milestone in their development.
+Baby bald eagles, called eaglets or fledglings, remain in the nest for around 8 weeks until their feathers fully develop and they are strong enough to fly.
+Their first flight, known as “fledge,” is a major milestone in their development and marks their transition into young adulthood.

 The Bald Eagle, America’s National Bird